ColinLeung-NiloCat/UnityURP-SurfaceShaderSolution/README.md

         half    alphaClipThreshold;
     };

-- lighting method .hlsl (you can pick PBR lit, PBR lit cel shade, or your own lighting function .hlsl)
+- selectable lighting method .hlsl (you can pick PBR lit, PBR lit cel shade, or your own lighting function .hlsl)
-- local postprocess method to final color (e.g. support lerp to red if the current object is selected, by adding 1 line of code)
+- local postprocess method to final color (e.g. you can support lerp to red if the current object is selected, by adding 1 line of code)

-How to try this in my own URP project?
+How to try this surface shaderc in my own URP project?
 -----------------------
 1) clone Assets/NiloCat/NiloURPSurfaceShader folder into your URP project
 2) In your project, open NiloURPSurfaceShader_Example.shader, edit